truenas/middleware/docs/userguide/freenas_sharing.rst

 |authorized2.png|

 .. |authorized2.png| image:: images/authorized2.png
-    :width: 5.7in
+    :width: 6.1in
-    :height: 4.5in
+    :height: 2.2in

 .. _Targets:

 Targets
 ~~~~~~~

-Next, create a Target using :menuselection:`Services --> ISCSI --> Targets --> Add Target`, as shown in Figure 10.5g.
+Next, create a Target using :menuselection:`Sharing --> Block (iSCSI) --> Targets --> Add Target`, as shown in Figure 10.5g.
 A target combines a portal ID, allowed
 initiator ID, and an authentication method.
 Table 10.5e summarizes the settings that can be configured when creating a Target.

 .. note:: an iSCSI target creates a block device that may be accessible to multiple initiators.
 A clustered filesystem is required on the block device, such